tfrank64/bms-samples-swift-hellopush/README.md

-# iOS HelloPush application for IBM MobileFirst Services on IBM Bluemix
+# iOS helloPush application for IBM MobileFirst Services on IBM Bluemix
 ---
-This iOS HelloPush sample contains an Objective-C project that you can use to learn more about IBM Push Notification Service.
+This iOS helloPush sample contains an Objective-C project that you can use to learn more about IBM Push Notification Service.

-To use the HelloPush sample for Objective-C:
+Sections covered to use the helloPush sample for Objective-C:

-1. Download the samples
+1. Downloading the samples
-2. Configure the back end for your helloPush application
+2. Configuring the back end for your helloPush application
-3. Configure the front end in the HelloPush sample
+3. Configuring the front end in the HelloPush sample
-4. Run the iOS app
+4. Running the iOS app

 ### Before your begin